Private Sector Union Strikes: Understanding the Nuts and Bolts

 Q: When can a union go on strike?

 Typical collective bargaining agreements contain “no strike” and “no lock out” clauses.
-These clauses prohibit employees from going out on strike or the employer from locking out the employees while a contract is in effect.
+These clauses prohibit employees from going out on economic strike or the employer from locking out the employees while a contract is in effect.
 But when the contract expires, so do those clauses, and employees can then go out on strike.
 In non-manufacturing settings, conditional “no-strike” clauses allow for strikes while the contract is still in effect, but only after certain events occur.
+Employees always have the right to engage in unfair labor practices strikes, if their employer is violating their rights that are protected by the National Labor Relations Act.
+Sympathy strikes may be prohibited under collective bargaining agreements, but sometimes are specifically exempted from the "no strike" language.

 Q: Can an employer stop a union from going on strike?